-I should explain that I was at that time a pimply-faced youth and I knew absolutely "everything", having qualified as an electrical engineer at the Kalgoorlie School of Mines.
+Let me explain that I was then a pimply-faced youth and I knew absolutely "everything" having qualified as an electrical Engineer at the Kalgoorlie School of Mines.
 (It's only recently that I've discovered how little I now know.)

-My father had just had a serious heart attack, so I was promoted from unpacking crates of mining equipment to running the business.
-From his hospital bed my father said to me, "Go down to Bullfinch and sell them some of these new Oldham miners cap lamps and explain why lead acid batteries are so much better than alkaline batteries".
+My father had just had a serious heart attack so I was promoted from "unpacking crates of mining equipment" to running the business and from my father's hospital bed he said to me, "Go down to Bullfinch and sell them some of these new Oldham miners cap lamps and explain why lead acid batteries are so much better than alkaline batteries."

 Off I went to Bullfinch and asked for the "boss".
-They said you must mean Brodie (later Sir Laurence Brodie-Hall AO, CMG), so I met this impressively tall gentleman and was struck by the fact that he appeared to have only one name.
+They said you must mean Brodie, so I met this impressively tall gentleman and was struck by the fact that he appeared to have only one name.

-I had just started my sales talk when Brodie said, "No, no, not for me, you should be talking to Arvi Parbo, our new Underground Manager.
-Head off down to Nevoria, about 30 minutes away, and you can see him there".
+I just started my sales talk and Brodie said, "No, no, not for me, you should be talking to Arvi Parbo, our new Underground Manager, head off down to Nevoria (approx. 30 minutes away) and you can see him there."

-So I met Mr Parbo and he patiently and courteously listened to me explain why lead acid batteries maintained their output voltage over a full shift instead of progressively declining, and how "the work done was equivalent to the area under the graph".
+So I met Mr Parbo and he patiently and courteously listened to me explain why lead acid batteries maintained their output voltage over a full shift instead of progressively declining, and how 'the work done was equivalent to the area under the graph'.
 He asked several probing questions and said, "leave it with me", and we parted company.

-As I drove back to Kalgoorlie at top speed in my Holden utility, I remember thinking to myself, "poor bugger, with that heavy European accent, he'll never make it.
-Nobody will know what he's talking about".
+As I drove back to Kalgoorlie at top speed in my Holden utility I remember thinking to myself, "poor bugger, with that heavy European accent, he'll never make it.
+Nobody will know what he's talking about."
 So I felt genuine concern.

-Many years later, after getting to know Arvi so much better-a time during which he became Australia's leading industrialist, being not only the Chairman of Western Mining Corporation (WMC), BHP and Alcoa simultaneously, but also holding many other significant directorships-I had the courage to tell Arvi of this earlier experience.
+Many years later, after getting to know Arvi so much better and during the time he became Australia's leading industrialist being the Chairman of Western Mining Corporation, BHP and Alcoa simultaneously, along with many other significant directorships, I had the courage to tell Arvi of this earlier experience.

-Well, in his typical unflappable style of one-liner, he responded:
+Well, in his typical unflappable style of one-liner, he responded .....

-"Well, Ron, sometimes you get it right, sometimes you get it wrong!"
+"Well Ron; sometimes you get it right, sometimes you get it wrong!"

-Over the ensuing 50 years, we have been in touch from time to time and I've often been treated like one of the WMC extended family.
+Over the ensuing fifty years we have been in touch from time to time and I've often been treated like one of the WMC extended family.

-When WMC held its great reunion for senior WMC staff to mark the occasion of the 25th anniversary of the discovery of Kambalda (19 September 1992), I was invited to be part of a fascinating weekend of events.
+On the occasion of their great reunion for senior WMC staff, to mark the occasion of the 25th anniversary of the discovery of Kambalda (19TH Sept., 1992), I was invited to be part of a fascinating weekend of events.

 One of the many souvenirs from that weekend was the menu from the formal dinner party in Kalgoorlie which featured a copy of their exploration budget as signed off by Brodie and Arvi.
-This is dated October 1965 and included the drilling programme that discovered Kambalda's nickel.
+This is dated October 1965 and included the drilling program that discovered Kambalda's nickel.
 The total budget for the year was £121,500 (much less than most of your own exploration budgets).
 What good value that proved to be!